awsdocs/aws-organizations-docs/doc_source/orgs_troubleshoot_general.md

 ## I get an "organization is still initializing" message when I try to add an account to my organization<a name="troubleshoot_general_error-still-init"></a>

 If you receive this error and it's been over an hour since you created the organization, contact [AWS Support](https://console.aws.amazon.com/support/home#/)\.

+## I used an incorrect email address when I created a member account<a name="troubleshoot_incorrect-email"></a>

+If you created a member account in an organization with an incorrect email address, you can’t sign in to the account as the root user\.
+To update the email address, see the [Contact Us](https://aws.amazon.com/contact-us/) page, and choose the item regarding billing to contact AWS Support\.

 ## Changes that I make aren't always immediately visible<a name="troubleshoot_general_eventual-consistency"></a>